EVATool/fae-architecture-log/_decisions/logging.md

 ## Why is there need for such a decision?

 In case of problems at the production, it is importend to find informations about the scenario to resolve it at a local system.
-For that a good logging strategy is importanf
+For that a good logging strategy is important.

 ## Additional sources for better understanding the background